 CTCR 108 Microbiology - An introduction to basic microbiological concepts including the distinguishing characteristics of micro-organisms, methods of controlling infectious disease and host-parasite relationships.
 A guided learning course equivalent to BHSC 227 in the BCIT General Nursing program.
-Prerequisite: CTCR 101 or 105.
-2 credits
+Prerequisite: CTCR 101 or BHSC 105.

 CTCR 109 Immunology - Provides an understanding of the immune response as it is applied to immunity, surveillance, homeostasis, hypersensitivity, autoimmunity and immunohematology.
 The course progresses from discussions on the components and biological activities of the immune response to the immune response role in protective as well as disease conditions.
-Equivalent to BHSC 227.
-Prerequisite: CTCR 101 or BHSC 105 and CTCR 108/BHSC 328.
+Equivalent to BHSC 328.
+Prerequisite: CTCR 104 or BHSC 205 and CTCR 108 or BHSC 227.
 A guided learning course.
 2 credits